Atralupus/terraforms/dx/mimir-main-cluster/README.md

+## About This Project

+This repository includes configurations actively used in production to manage the infrastructure for **Mimir**, the service powering [Mimir GraphQL](https://mimir.nine-chronicles.dev/odin/graphql/).
+These configurations are designed to meet the specific needs of this service and are continuously maintained.

 ## Prerequisites

-- Terraform installed on your local machine.
+- **Terraform**: Installed on your local machine.
-- Access to our 1Password vault that contains the necessary secrets.
+- **1Password Access**: Access to our 1Password vault containing the necessary secrets.
-- The `op` command-line tool installed for 1Password secret injection.
+- **`op` Command-Line Tool**: Installed for injecting secrets from 1Password into your Terraform configurations.

 ## Setup Instructions

 ### 1. Prepare Your Terraform Configuration

-Ensure your Terraform configuration files are set up correctly.
-For managing secrets, we use a template file named `terraform.private.auto.tfvars.tpl`, which contains placeholders for secrets that will be injected from 1Password.
+Make sure your Terraform configuration files are correctly set up.
+We use a template file named `terraform.private.auto.tfvars.tpl` to manage secrets.
+This file contains placeholders for secrets that will be injected from 1Password.

-Example of `terraform.private.auto.tfvars.tpl` content:
+**Example `terraform.private.auto.tfvars.tpl` content**:

 ```hcl
 ...